dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/Database-Common-Features.md

 ### <a name="common-params"></a>Common Parameters

 In addition to the [Common Headers and Parameters](Common-Headers-Parameters), many of the database services' API operations support the following parameters.
 To make things more flexible, most parameters can be passed as URI parameters in the form of `name=value` or included in the posted data itself.
-If passed as a URI parameter, the values must be encoded accordingly.
-If it is included in the posted data, and the parameter supports a comma-separated list as a value, like the `ids` parameter, then it could also even be sent as an array of items.
+If passed as a URI parameter, the values **_must be encoded_** accordingly.
+If it is included in the posted data, and the parameter supports a list (i.e. comma-separated values) as a value, like the `ids` parameter, then it could also even be sent as an array of items.

 For example, using the `ids` parameter as a URI parameter would look like...